ljlevy/PerformanceTesting/README.md

 ________________

 STEP 2°) Copy the binary and webdriver (cross compiled)  on your device and launch the Browser.
   • The fact to launch the browser has for effect to initialize WEBDRIVER.

 STEP 3°) Run Webdriver test using java

   • You need to have a java version >= jre1.7.0_51 .

-•	You can install such a version in your linux station locally : /local/eclipse/jre1.7.0_51/bin and make java pointed on /local/eclipse/jre1.7.0_51/bin/java
+  • You can install such a version in your linux station locally :
+    /local/eclipse/jre1.7.0_51/bin and make java pointed on /local/eclipse/jre1.7.0_51/bin/java

    There are 2 ways to do that:

   A°) Run all the tests using a single instruction.

-  syntax is the following : java -jar <test.jar> <config.xml>
+  Syntax is the following : java -jar <test.jar> <config.xml>
   Where :
   - test.jar is the jar you have extracted from all Java classes
   - config.xml is a file that indicates information on the middleware, STB and the list of the tests to run.